armel/ICSMeter/README.md

 | Shutdown             | Shutdown your M5Stack (even if in charge) |
 | Exit                 | Menu Exit                                 |

-> Measured Values, Transverter Mode, Themes, Brightness, Beep and Screensaver are preserved at the next restart.
+> Measured Values, Transverter Mode, Themes, Led Mode, Brightness, Beep and Screensaver are preserved at the next restart.

+# About the needle animation

+I have been working on making the ICSMeter needle more efficient and smoother, without jerks.
+Now, because of the huge BluetoothSerial library, for the moment, to take advantage of the improvements on the needle movement, you have 2 solutions.
+The first is to use USB mode (and ICUSBProxy) with the M5Stacks Basic or Grey.
+The second is to use an M5Stack with PSRAM (CORE2, AWS, Fire, etc.), which offers more memory.

+So in short, if you use an M5Stack Basic or Grey and the BT mode... you will lose ICSMeter needle improvement.

+I try to do my best, but I am not a magician 🧙‍♂️

 # Using the Bin Loader (power user only...)